Project-YXKJ/SilverStarSCS.Docs/source/function/tension.rst

     -Max  1
     -Min  0
     -Unit  --
-    -Description  Status of the additional tension solenoid(read only).
+    -Description  Status of the additional tension solenoid, read only.

 .. option:: A27